 Newer development with both FICO and VantageScore is their willingness to ignore debt that’s been paid off.
 The record of the initial bad debt is still on the credit report, but both scoring models no longer include it in their scoring evaluations.
 This new approach to debt repayment gives consumers big incentives to pay the debt off.

 Essentially, differences between FICO and VantageScore are minimal enough that you could order a report in either format and be confident in getting very similar appearing ratings, with only a minor difference in points.
 But there are some subtle differences between the two systems.

-On the other hand, FICO is more tolerant with delinquent accounts, incorporating only outstanding debt that’s over $100 in value into its credit score calculation.
-VantageScore gives you no break, and includes all bad debt into its scoring model.
+On the other hand, FICO is more tolerant of delinquent accounts, incorporating only outstanding debt that’s over $100 in value into its credit score calculation.
+VantageScore gives you no break and includes all bad debt into its scoring model.

 VantageScore is also more strict than FICO in terms of late payments.
 It takes all forms of late payment into consideration with different degrees of importance when calculating a credit score.
 A late mortgage payment is weighted more heavily than a credit card payment or an outstanding medical balance.
 FICO weighs all types of outstanding debt over $100 equally.
 There’s no difference in weight between mortgages, credit card debt, or medical bills.

 The advantage for consumers with this schema is found in the leniency over medical debt.
 With so many changes in medical insurance terms in the past ten years, increasing medical costs have fallen on consumers’ shoulders, and an uptick in billing mistakes have also resulted in billing disputes and unpaid balances.